gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 When the user clicks or taps the link in the enrollment email, they are redirected to your application.
 You must create a route in your application to intercept the link.

 1. Intercept the link from the enrollment email.
-The link that is redirected to your application will have the `/bind` path appended to your Invoke URL and several other query parameters.
+The link that redirects to your application will have the `/bind` path appended to your Invoke URL and several other query parameters.<br />

   ```
   $invoke_url/bind?api_base_url=<api_base_url>&tenant_id=<tenant_id>&realm_id=<realm_id>&identity_id=<identity_id>&job_id=<job_id>&token=<token>